troglobit/mg/README.md

 The size constraints and target audience pose challenging limitations on the feature set of Mg.
 It is not scriptable or extensible like a true Emacs, although a startup file is supported, and not all features are available.
-For instance `M-x split-window-horizontally`, or `C-x 3`, is currently not supported.

 Feature patches are of course most welcome, as long as they remain in the spirit of Mg -- to be small, fast, and portable.

 > **Note**: the official [portable Mg][] project, used by Debian and
 > other GNU/Linux distributions, is maintained by Han Boetes.
-It uses
+Unlike
-> libbsd to maintain portability and follows the OpenBSD version very
+> this project, which is stand-alone, it uses [libbsd][] to maintain
-> closely.
+> portability and follows the OpenBSD version very closely.

 Building